go-task/task/docs/installation.md

 #### **Chocolatey**

-If you're on Windows and have [Chocolatey][scoop] installed, getting Task is as simple as running:
+If you're on Windows and have [Chocolatey][choco] installed, getting Task is as simple as running:

 ```bash